azerwyn/spacemaster-rpg-rules/the-tactical-combat-sequence.md

 Complex Actions (GM's Discretion) | 20%-100

 Actions with a % range (e.g. 50%-100%) can be performed at a penalty of __-1__ for each % less than the normal maximum.

-Combatants may only declare 1 melee attack action per round.
+Combatants may normally only declare 1 melee attack/parry/dodge action per round.

 ### Upkeep step
 End of turn each combatant: